OpenEvalProject/evals/manuscripts/elife-93204/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/93204/elife-93204-fig7-v1.jpg)

 **Figure 7.:** (A, B, I, M) Microphotographs of the PMv showing pSTAT3-ir following leptin administration.
-Note lack of pSTAT3-ir in Lepr mouse. (loxTBC, D, J, N) Darkfield microphotographs showing Slc17a6 mRNA (silver grains) in the PMv.
-Note decreased Slc17a6 mRNA expression in Lepr;Vglut2loxTB mice injected with AAV-Cre. (floxE, F, K, O) Microphotographs of representative single uterine horns.
-Note lack of uterine growth in Lepr mouse and in loxTBLepr;Vglut2loxTB mouse injected with AAV-Cre. (floxG, H, L, P) Microphotographs of representative ovary sections.
-Note lack of corpora lutea in Lepr mouse and in loxTBLepr;Vglut2loxTB mouse injected with AAV-Cre.
-3V: third ventricle, Arc: arcuate nucleus, f: fornix, CL: floxCorpus luteum.
+Note lack of pSTAT3-ir in LeprloxTB mouse.
+(C, D, J, N) Darkfield microphotographs showing Slc17a6 mRNA (silver grains) in the PMv.
+Note decreased Slc17a6 mRNA expression in LeprloxTB;Vglut2flox mice injected with AAV-Cre.
+(E, F, K, O) Microphotographs of representative single uterine horns.
+Note lack of uterine growth in LeprloxTB mouse and in LeprloxTB;Vglut2flox mouse injected with AAV-Cre.
+(G, H, L, P) Microphotographs of representative ovary sections.
+Note lack of corpora lutea in LeprloxTB mouse and in LeprloxTB;Vglut2flox mouse injected with AAV-Cre.
+3V: third ventricle, Arc: arcuate nucleus, f: fornix, CL: Corpus luteum.
 Scale bars: 100 µm.
-(Q) Number of pSTAT3 expressing cells in the PMv in wild-type (n = 5), Lepr (loxTBn = 5), AAV-CRE injected LepR (loxTBn = 4), and AAV-CRE injected Lepr;Vglut2loxTB (floxn = 3) (F3,13 = 73.53, p < 0.0001).
-Different capital letters indicate groups that are significantly different to the others (at least p<0.01) (R) Quantification of the Slc17a6 hybridization signal in the PMv AAV-CRE injected Lepr (loxTBn = 4), and AAV-CRE injected Lepr;Vglut2loxTB (floxn = 6) (t8 = 4.20; p = 0.003).
+(Q) Number of pSTAT3 expressing cells in the PMv in wild-type (n = 5), LeprloxTB (n = 5), AAV-CRE injected LepRloxTB (n = 4), and AAV-CRE injected LeprloxTB;Vglut2flox (n = 3) (F3,13 = 73.53, p < 0.0001).
+Different capital letters indicate groups that are significantly different to the others (at least p<0.01) (R) Quantification of the Slc17a6 hybridization signal in the PMv AAV-CRE injected LeprloxTB (n = 4), and AAV-CRE injected LeprloxTB;Vglut2flox (n = 6) (t8 = 4.20; p = 0.003).
 (S) Number of pSTAT3 expressing cells in the Arc (F3,16 = 171.8, p < 0.0001).
-(T) Number of corpora lutea in the ovary (F3,17 = 31.16, p < 0.0001). **p < 0.01; ***p < 0.001.Figure 7—source data 1.Figure 7.
+(T) Number of corpora lutea in the ovary (F3,17 = 31.16, p < 0.0001). **p < 0.01; ***p < 0.001.

 We obtained six LeprloxTB;Vglut2flox female mice with AAV-Cre centered in the PMv and two mice with AAV-Cre outside the PMv.
 Reexpression of LepRb was confirmed by the presence of leptin-induced pSTAT3-ir in the PMv neurons and the deletion of Vglut2 was confirmed by a decreased Slc17a6 mRNA expression, compared to the LeprloxTB with AAV-Cre.
 Mice with successful injections (n = 6) showed an increased number of leptin-induced pSTAT3-ir neurons, similar to that obtained in AAV-Cre injected LeprloxTB (Figure 7M, Q).
 Mice with AAV-Cre injections outside the PMv (n = 2) showed pSTAT3-ir in adjacent nuclei, that is, dorsomedial and ventromedial nuclei of the hypothalamus and were removed from the analysis.
 Variable contamination of the Arc was evident but the number of pSTAT3-ir was similarly negligible in AAV-Cre injected LeprloxTB and LeprloxTB;Vglut2flox mice (Figure 7I, M, S).
 Comparing AAV-Cre injected groups, Slc17a6 mRNA was decreased only in LeprloxTB;Vglut2flox mice with injections successfully targeting PMv neurons (Figure 7N, R).